johnpuddephatt/collaborativehousing/_pages/our-services-copy.md

 ---
 layout: page
-title: Local Authorities
+title: Our services-Local Authorities
 subtitle: How Collaborative Housing can help Local Authorities
 scripts: ''
 published: false

 ---
+### The Collaborative Housing Alliance

+A partnership offer for Local Authorities

+# Why should local authorities be interested?

+* **New finance**

+Bringing alternative sources of finance to housing projects, such as citizen-lending.

+* **Value for money**

+Each pound invested generates higher value in return than conventional housing development.

+* **Additionality**

+Homes are built that would not otherwise be delivered.

+* **Public Support**

+Our workshop approaches generate public support for new housing, unlocking previously unavailable sites.

+* **Identifying sites**

+New land supply brought into the development process that would not have been possible through other means.

+* **Social cohesion**

+The generation of social capital has been proven to be higher through community-led models.

+* **Climate targets**

+Involving residents in the design of their homes results in more ambitious energy approaches, in part due to the persuit of lower monthly bills.

+* **Responsive to change**

-### If you're interested in learning more about what Collaborative Housing can do for you, [Book in a 15-minute chat](https://calendly.com/cohohub/15min) with one of our advisors.
+Neighbourhoods that are flexible to the changing needs of residents and those who require dedicated care services.If you're interested in learning more about what Collaborative Housing can do for you, [Book in a 15-minute chat](https://calendly.com/cohohub/15min) with one of our advisors.

 <h3></h3>